MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 East-West traffic has the following characteristics:

 - Traffic remains within the ToR switches and Layer-2 boundary (VLAN).
-- Includes storage traffic or Live Migration traffic between nodes in the same cluster and (if using a stretched cluster) within the same site.
+- Includes storage traffic or Live Migration traffic between nodes in the same system and (if using a stretched cluster) within the same site.
 - May use an Ethernet switch (switched) or a direct (switchless) connection, as described in the next two sections.

 ## Using switches